Camino-statue-blisters

 Taking care of your feet is important, try to wear your flip flops in the shower so you have less of a chance to catch something.
 And always try to clean them as well as possible.

-Furthermore there are often caches available in Albergues where previous pilgrims leave hotel soap, conditioner and shampoo.
+Furthermore, there are often caches available in Albergues where previous pilgrims leave hotel soap, conditioner, and shampoo.
 Plus a bunch of other disposable bathroom products.
-If your missing something you can pick through those as well.
+If you’re missing something you can pick through those as well.
 Known as hiker boxes on trails like the Appalachian trail in America.

 Toenails and fingers